rjones222/spoonflower-prototype/README.md

 `sudo npm install --global foundation-cli`

-Next we're going to `cd spoonflower-prototype` (yes the duplication of directory names isn't cool but whatevs)
+Next we're going to `cd spoonflower-prototype` (currenly the duplication of directory names is not optimal ex. `$ pwd => /Users/Spoonflower/Prototype/spoonflower-prototype/spoonflower-prototype` [note to self: ugh.])

 Then `npm install` followed by `bower install`

-The Foundation docs say run `npm start` to run the Sass compiler (so maybe this is interchangable with `foundation watch`?)
+The Foundation docs say run `npm start` to run the Sass compiler, you can also run `foundation watch`.

 ## Sharing